seanreed1111/sql-recipes/recipes.md

 Revise the query using column aliases so that each column has a unique name, or refer to the columns by position.

 Discussion
-Joins typically retrieve columns FROM related tables, so it’s not unusual for columns SELECTed FROM different tables to have the same names.
+Joins typically retrieve columns FROM related tables, so it’s not unusual for columns selected FROM different tables to have the same names.
 Consider the following join that shows the items in your art collection (originally seen in Recipe 12.1).
 For each painting, it displays artist name, painting title, the state in which you acquired the item, and how much it cost:
 SELECT artist.name, painting.title, states.name, painting.price
 FROM artist INNER JOIN painting INNER JOIN states
 ON artist.a_id = painting.a_id AND painting.state = states.abbrev;